Constrained high-index saddle dynamics for the solution landscape with equality constraints: Abstract

 \section{Abstract}

-We propose a constrained high-index saddle dynamics (CHiSD) to search index-$k$ saddle points of an energy functional subject to equality constraints.
-With Riemannian manifold tools, the CHiSD is derived in a minimax framework, and its linear stability at the index-$k$ saddle point is proved.
-To ensure the manifold properties, the CHiSD is numerically implemented using retractions and vector transport.
-Then we present a numerical approach by combining CHiSD with downward and upward search algorithms to construct the solution landscape with equality constraints.
-We apply the Thomson problem and the Bose--Einstein condensation as the numerical examples to demonstrate the efficiency of the proposed method. \keywords{Saddle point \and Energy landscape \and Solution landscape \and Manifold optimization \and Thomson problem \and Bose--Einstein condensation} \subclass{37M05 \and 49K35 \and 37N30 \and 34K21 \and 65P99}
+We propose a constrained high-index saddle dynamics (CHiSD) method to search for index-$k$ saddle points of an energy functional subject to equality constraints.
+With Riemannian manifold tools, the CHiSD is derived in a minimax framework, and its linear stability at an index-$k$ saddle point is proved.
+To ensure the manifold property, the CHiSD is numerically implemented using retractions and vector transport.
+Then we present a numerical approach by combining CHiSD with downward and upward search algorithms to construct the solution landscape in the presence of equality constraints.
+We apply the Thomson problem and the Bose--Einstein condensation as numerical examples to demonstrate the efficiency of the proposed method. \keywords{Saddle point \and Energy landscape \and Solution landscape \and Manifold optimization \and Thomson problem \and Bose--Einstein condensation} \subclass{37M05 \and 49K35 \and 37N30 \and 34K21 \and 65P99}